cepthomas/SbotResiduum/README.md

 Sublime Text plugin with all the little stuff that doesn't fit anywhere else.
 It will probably never be published to Package Control.

 Built for ST4 on Windows.
-Linux and OSX should be ok but are minimally tested - PRs welcome.
+Linux and OSX should be ok but are not tested - PRs welcome.

 # Commands